How to Increase Employee 401k Participation

 - Demonstrate to the plan participants that you are monitoring the investment options by providing them with regular reports that provide net performance for each option against an appropriate index.
 Change funds that no longer meet the Plan's criteria for investment selection and communicate this to all participants.

-- Provide an Investment Advice Service or offer one-on-one meetings to participants by a qualified financial advisor to help participants ensure that they will meet their retirement goals.
+- Provide an investment advice service or offer one-on-one meetings to participants by a qualified financial advisor to help participants ensure that they will meet their retirement goals.

 - Hold 401k meetings quarterly.
 These are great opportunities to communicate plan benefits and features.
 Remember, you need to sell the plan and the more opportunities you give your employees to enroll the more likely they are to join.

 When it comes to getting your employees to participate in the 401k plans, personalized employee communication can go a long way, according to Watson Wyatt's latest 401k Value Index™ research.
+In this era of "big data," few recordkeepers will have a problem generating personalized communications material.

 The research reveals that employees who receive personalized statements contribute 0.85 percent more of their salary to the 401k plan on average, compared with employees who don't receive this information.
 This can mean a significant difference in retirement savings.
-For example, a 32-year-old earning $35,000 today would have an additional $73,415 in savings at age 62.
-This assumes a seven percent return on investment, as well as annual raises of five percent per year.

 Furthermore, companies that use personalized statements to inform employees about their 401k plan have an average six percent higher participation rate compared with those that don't.
 The survey also shows that employers that communicate at least quarterly on such issues as the principles of the time value of money have a four percent higher employee participation rate than companies that communicate this information less frequently.